NicholasGrundl/ragnostic/README.md

 ## MacOS Intel

+1. Setup a new miniconda env

+2. Install the OS specific packages (mostly OCR)
+    a. poppler: image analysis
+    - `conda install -c conda-forge poppler`
+    b.
+Tesseract
+    - `conda install -c conda-forge tesseract`
+    c. graphviz
+    - `conda install graphviz`

+3. Install packages and dev packages
+    a.
+Use the Makefile routine
+    - `make install`
+    b.
+Alternatively use the requiremetns files
+    - `requirements.txt`
+    - `requirements-dev.txt`
+    -
+### Marker issues attempt
 > Due to pytorch versions being old on intel macOS i didnt get the marker pdf to run.
 Ill try it again on my WSL beast and see what happends.
 1. poppler: image analysis
     - `brew install poppler`